NatronGitHub/Natron/Documentation/source/devel/PythonReference/NatronEngine/BezierCurve.rst

 	:rtype: :class:`Sequence`

-Returns a list of all views that have a different shape in the bezier.
+Returns a list of all views that have a different shape in the Bezier.
 All views of the project that do not appear in this list are considered to be the same as the first view returned by this function.